 “PAPOOSE CITY is an amazing reading experience.
 The book is well written and explores life in the oil boom camps of yesterday.
 Most of us have heard about these camps, but until now we knew very few facts or details about them.
 The reader will also feel just how close the families in these camps were, and the many memories that have been indelibly printed on the hearts of the camp’s children.
 Not only is the text first-rate, but the photographs are priceless.” ~ Charles W. Leewright (author) [FIVE STARS]

-“PAPOOSE CITY is a fascinating look at a short-lived 1920’s Oklahoma oil boomtown that includes the birth of the OERB, which now cleans up old abandoned well sites.” ~ Sparks Reviews [FIVE STARS]
+“PAPOOSE CITY is a fascinating look at a short-lived 1920’s Oklahoma oil boom town that includes the birth of the OERB, which now cleans up old abandoned well sites.” ~ reviewed by Amber Sparks for Sparks Reviews [FIVE STARS]